 The vendors that a marrier commissions operate in the ‘luxury goods/ services’ category.
 Fixing your car, plumbing your toilet or getting rid of a mouse infestation are not luxuries in quite the same way.
 Though, to be sure, every service has different price points related to quality.

 So, let’s get back to basics.
 What do you actually need in order to get married?
 You need a marriage license, an officiant and a witness.
-It’s entirely possible to do this for under $150.
+It’s entirely possible to do this for under $150 in most states.

 The flowers, cake, uplighting, centerpieces, dance lessons, signature cocktails, monogrammed napkins and white dress are all luxury extras.
 In fact, almost all weddings are a luxury.

 People have a tendency to spend more than they should.
-Before long, the wedding has taken on a life of its own and the budget has taken on several zeros.
+Before long, the wedding has taken on a life of its own and the budget has taken on a zero or two.

 If you have the budget for a luxury wedding, that’s awesome.
 If not, you’ll need to have an honest chat with your partner about what you really want out of your wedding.